Affiliate links on Android Authority may earn us a commission. Learn more.

 How to remove air bubbles from a screen protector

-Getting air bubbles under your screen protector is never fun.
-It indicates faultiness in the initial application, which can also be annoying to consider.
-If you want to get rid of those pesky dust and air bubbles, we’ve got you covered.
+Getting bubbles under your screen protector is never fun.
+It looks ugly, and it can actually impede the use of a device in some cases.
+If you want to get rid of them though, we’ve got you covered.
 Let’s review how to remove air bubbles from a screen protector.

 How to get air bubbles out of your screen protector

-Unfortunately, if you’re a stickler for details, this method might not be the best for you.
-The best way to dismiss existing air bubbles from your screen protector is to lift it up and reapply it after cleaning your screen.
-The problem with this is many screen protectors are meant to go on once.
-Furthermore, when you take off the screen protector, the sticky side will be exposed to the elements and could gather dust.
-This is the opposite of what you want to achieve.
+The best way to eliminate air bubbles from a screen protector is to lift it up and reapply it after cleaning your screen.
+The problem with this, of course, is many screen protectors are meant to go on once.
+Furthermore when you take a protector off, the sticky side is exposed to the elements, and could actually gather new dust and debris.

 - Clean your screen as quickly as possible.
 Alcohol pads and screen cleaning wipes work best.

 - Make sure there are no oily patches, smudges, or dust particles on your screen.
-After that, reapply your screen protector.
+If there are, skip back to step 3.

-- Use a credit card to smooth out any air bubbles from the center outwards.
+- Use a credit card (or something like it) to smooth out any air bubbles from the center outwards.

-Unless you remove air bubbles from your screen protector immediately after applying it, those pockets of air typically don’t go away on their own.
-If the adhesive is very good, the bubbles may disappear 24 to 48 hours after application.
+Unless you remove bubbles from your screen protector immediately after applying, those air pockets typically won’t go away on their own.
+If the adhesive is very good, bubbles may disappear 24 to 48 hours after application.

-This is very difficult to nearly impossible.
-Lifting the screen protector releases the trapped air.
-However, you can try using a flat object like a credit card to push the air bubbles toward the edges of your device, but unless you’ve just recently applied the protector, this probably won’t work.
+You can try using a flat object like a credit card to push the bubbles toward the edges of your device, but unless you’ve just recently applied the protector, this probably won’t work.